josmar-crwdstffng/angular/aio/content/guide/observables.md

 This is the function that is executed when a consumer calls the `subscribe()` method.
 The subscriber function defines how to obtain or generate values or messages to be published.

-To execute the observable you have created and begin receiving notifications, you call its `subscribe()` method, passing an *observer*.
+To execute the observable you have created and begin receiving notifications, you call the associated `subscribe()` method, passing an *observer*.
 This is a JavaScript object that defines the handlers for the notifications you receive.
 The `subscribe()` call returns a `Subscription` object that has an `unsubscribe()` method, which you call to stop receiving notifications.

-Here's an example that demonstrates the basic usage model by showing how an observable could be used to provide geolocation updates.
+Here is an example that demonstrates the basic usage model by showing how an observable could be used to provide geolocation updates.

 <code-example header="Observe geolocation updates" class="no-auto-link" path="observables/src/geolocation.ts"></code-example>